-Under a non-compressed calendar, professional time for non-instructional faculty (e.g., counselors, librarians, coordinators, lab instructors, specialists) consists of the equivalent of 171 two-hour days for a total of 342 professional hours.
-Professional time for non-instructional faculty includes, but is not limited to, study and review of new and revised guidelines in the field; participatory governance; participation in outcomes assessment and analysis, individually and/or in groups; curriculum development; program development, review, and promotion; college and district committee participation; community and student outreach and/or special responsibilities that may be appropriate to a particular faculty assignment such as attendance at professional, regional or statewide conferences or contacts with other educational institutions, organizations, businesses or industry.
+As part of their professional hours, non-instructional faculty perform a variety of duties based on their assignments.
+Professional time for non-instructional faculty may include, but is not limited to, study and review of new and revised guidelines in the field; participatory governance; participation in outcomes assessment and analysis, individually and/or in groups; curriculum development; program development, review, and promotion; college and district committee participation; community and student outreach and/or special responsibilities that may be appropriate to a particular faculty assignment such as attendance at professional, regional or statewide conferences or contacts with other educational institutions, organizations, businesses or industry.